holochain-open-dev/profiles/docs/guides/setting-up/adding-the-zome.md

 Replace the `rev` field with the holochain version you are using.
 See [which tags are available](https://github.com/holochain-open-dev/profiles/tags).

-5. Create a `src` folder besides the `Cargo.toml` with this content:
+3. Replace the contents of the `lib.rs` with this content:

 ```rust
 extern crate hc_zome_profiles;
 ```

+4. Add this new crate to your top level `Cargo.toml`.
-6. Add the zome into your `dna.yaml` file.
+5. Add the zome into your `dna.yaml` file.
-7. Compile the DNA with the usual `CARGO_TARGET_DIR=target cargo build --release --target wasm32-unknown-unknown`.
+6. Compile the DNA with the usual `CARGO_TARGET_DIR=target cargo build --release --target wasm32-unknown-unknown`.